virtuozzo/cloudscripting-docs/docs/reference/events.md

   }
 }
 ```
-This example display executing Jelastic API *addTrigger* with set of required parameters:
+This example demonstrates execution of the Jelastic API *addTrigger* method with a set of required parameters:

-- `name` - name of the notification trigger
+- `name` - name of a notification trigger
-- `nodeGroup` - type of the environment’s node (you can apply trigger to any node within the chosen environment)
+- `nodeGroup` - target node (you can apply trigger to any node within the chosen environment)
-- `period` - a load period for nodes
+- `period` - load period for nodes
-- `condition` - rules for monitoring resources.
+- `condition` - rules for monitoring resources
-    - `type` - a comparison sign.
-Available values are: *GREATER*, *LESS*.
+    - `type` - comparison sign, the available values are: *GREATER* and *LESS*
-    - `value` - stated percentage of monitoring resource
+    - `value` - stated percentage of a monitoring resource
-    - `resourceType` - type of resources that will be monitored by trigger: CPU, Memory (RAM), Network, Disk I/O, Disk IOPS
+    - `resourceType` - types of resources that will be monitored by a trigger, namely *CPU, Memory (RAM), Network, Disk I/O* and *Disk IOPS*
-    - `valueType` - a measuring value. *PERCENTAGES* is only available.
-The available range from 0 till 100.
+    - `valueType` - measurement value.
+Here, *PERCENTAGES* is the only possible value.
+The available range - from **0** till **100**.
-- `actions` - an object describe trigger action.
+- `actions` - object to describe a trigger action
-    - `type` - trigger action.
-Available values are: *NOTIFY*, *ADD_NODE*, *REMOVE_NODE*
+    - `type` - trigger action, the available values are: *NOTIFY*, *ADD_NODE* and *REMOVE_NODE*
     - `customData`:
-        - `notify`- send alert notification to user email
+        - `notify`- alert notification sent to a user via email
-        - `reminderPeriod` - resending period of notification
+        - `reminderPeriod` - reminder period in days to send a notification again

-Jelastic will send an alert to the Cloud Scripting system when appropriate trigger is being executed.
-Therefore, event `onAlert` is an ability to subscribe to alert notifications and execute *custom actions*.
+Jelastic will send an alert to the Cloud Scripting system, when the appropriate trigger is being executed.
+Therefore, the `onAlert` event provides a possibility to bound actions to alert notifications and execute *custom actions*.

 **Event Placeholders:**

 - `${event.params.}`:
-    - `name` - an alert name
+    - `name` - alert name
-    - `nodeGroup` - *nodeGroup* where aan alert is executed
+    - `nodeGroup` - *nodeGroup*, where an alert is executed
     - `resourceType` - monitoring resource type
 - `${event.response.}`:
     - `result` - result code.
 The successful action result is *'0'*.